DevWouter/training-csharp/slides/C01_P03_computer_boot.md

 ## Step by step

-* CPU executes a hardcoded `JUMP` instruction to the first instructions on a ROM
+* CPU executes a hardcoded `JUMP` instruction to the first instructions on a ROM for the BIOS
-* CPU starts executing BIOS directly from ROM
-* BIOS loads bootloader from disk into RAM
+* BIOS loads bootloader from disk into RAM and `JUMP` to the first instruction in the bootloader
-* Bootloader loads OS kernel into RAM and hands over control
+* Bootloader loads OS kernel into RAM and `JUMP` to the first instruction in the OS kernel

+notes:
-notes: The BIOS is the very first application that is always run on the machine.
+- The BIOS is the very first application that is always run on the machine.

----

-## Terms

-* BIOS: Basic Input/Output System
+- BIOS: Basic Input/Output System
-* CPU: Central Processing Unit
-* ROM: Read-Only Memory
-* RAM: Random Access Memory
-* OS: Operating System